Lawful Development Certificates (LDCs)

 Expert help from trusted planning consultants

-Have you carried out works or a change of use without formal planning permission, or are you planning a development and want confirmation it doesn’t require permission?
+Have you carried out works or changed the use of a property without planning permission, or are you proposing development and need confirmation that permission is not required?

-At Fytche-Taylor Planning, we help property owners, developers, and businesses secure Lawful Development Certificates (LDCs) to provide certainty, protect your investment, and avoid future enforcement action.
+At Fytche-Taylor Planning, we help property owners, developers and businesses secure Lawful Development Certificates (LDCs), providing certainty, protecting your investment and reducing the risk of future enforcement action.

 What is a Lawful Development Certificate?